Findus23/docs/docs/concepts/transactions.rst

 Each transaction is stored twice.
 Once as a loss (for one party), and once as a profit (for the other party).
 This seems pretty pointless, and technically it is.
 But it was designed back when clerks could be fraudulent and this double-entry system stopped fraud.
 In these modern days it is useful to check if all records are straight.

 It is also useful when transferring money back and forth between your own :ref:`accounts <accounts>`.
 This is the same as spending money.
 It's all moving money around.
-This helps maintaining the internal consistency of the database.
+This helps maintain the internal consistency of the database.

 Transactions have a few useful fields: